-As the scientists explained in a news release, "We want you to pin the location of your rink on our map, and then each winter record every day that you are able to skate on it ...
+As the scientists explained in 2013, "We want you to pin the location of your rink on our map, and then each winter record every day that you are able to skate on it ...
 We will gather up all the information from all the backyard rinks across Canada, and use it to track the changes in our climate.
 The RinkWatch website will give you regular updates on the results.
 You will be able to compare the number of skating days at your rink with rinks elsewhere in Canada, and find out who is having the best winter for skating this year."

 Interested in building your own backyard rink?
 Lifehacker tells you how.